msadowski/msadowski.github.io/_posts/2019-02-15-livox-mid40-review.md

   feature: livox/livox_mid40.jpg
 ---

-Continuing on my excursion in LiDAR testing I gave a Livox Mid-40 as spin.
+Continuing on my excursion in LiDAR testing I gave a Livox Mid-40 a spin.
 This post sums up my experience working with it for couple of days.

 <!-- more -->